 By: Sharon Aron Baron

-Members of the recall committee that failed to remove Tamarac Commissioner Patte Atkins-Grad from office by 18 signatures in February, have voted to give it another try.
+Members of the recall committee that failed to remove Tamarac Commissioner Patte Atkins-Grad from office by 18 signatures in February have voted to give it another try.

-“When I was much younger, my mother drummed into my head that if at first you don’t succeed, try, try again.”
+“When I was much younger, my mother drummed into my head that if at first, you don’t succeed, try, try again.”
 Recall Chair Alvin Entin wrote in an email to his neighbors.

 “Our group almost hung it up, moved on, and called it a day,” said Entin, “But so many residents will not let us.
-Atkins-Grad’s erratic behavior as our public representative has been disruptive at city commission meetings with her incessant texting and phone calls.
-Once she walked out in the middle of a meeting.
+Atkins-Grad’s erratic behavior as our public representative has been disruptive at city commission meetings with incessant texting and phone calls.
+Once, she walked out in the middle of a meeting.
 Last week, when former Commissioner Gomez was addressing her, she was text messaging on her cellphone.”